Domodiak/DomoCht/README.md

-# DomoTalk
+# DomoCht

-DomoTalk is a place to talk with your friends
+DomoCht is a place to chat with your friends

 See you later